-The best way to get the seat you want is to board as early as possible.
+The best way to get your desired seat is to board as early as possible.

-It is possible to secure an A1-15 group seat on Southwest, but it will come at a cost.
+Securing an A1-15 group seat on Southwest is possible, but it will come at a cost.
 Here’s how it works:

 Purchase a Business Select Fare